Ischaemic Stroke

 Thrombectomy (Intra-Arterial Clot Extraction)

-Decisions regarding thrombectomy are complicated and are made by a specialist.
-The general indications for thrombectomy can be categorised into 3 main domains:
+Decisions regarding mechanical thrombectomy are complex and should be made by a specialist stroke team.
+For exam purposes, the general indications can be understood across 3 main domains:

 - Timing

-- Generally speaking, thrombectomy can be done up ot 24 hours from symptom onset / last known well
+- Generally speaking, thrombectomy can be done up to 24 hours from symptom onset / last known well

 - Clinical factors